 8. School Was Not Supportive of Paige

-You would think that the school would be sensitive to bullying, and protective of Paige's HIV condition., and take action to correct and educate bullying students.
+You would think that the school would be sensitive to bullying and be protective of Paige's HIV condition; that administrators would take action to correct and educate bullying students.
 But that was not the case despite Paige and her mother's attempts to let the school know how she was being bullied.
 And the lack of action allowed misinformation and bullying to continue.